atinuke03/LITA_Project_Sales_Data/README.md

 3. Order Date: The date when the order was placed.
 4. Quantity: The number of units sold.
 5. Unit Price: The price of each unit of the product.
-6. Total Sales: The total revenue from each sale (calculated as Quantity × Unit Price).
+6. Total Sales: The total revenue from each sale

 # Data Cleaning
 The data was cleaned by removing duplicates prior to data analysis.
 Data cleaning helps eliminate errors and allows for smoother analysis.

 # Project Objectives
 The project performed an initial exploration which include
-- Total Sales: This the total sales for product sold.
+- Total Sales: This is the total sales for product sold.
 This was calculated using the SUM function.
 - Average Sales per product: The average sales is the average sales for each product category.
 This was calculated using the AVERAGEIF function
-- Total revenue by Region: The total revenue by region was calculated using =SUMIF function.
+- Total revenue by Region: The total revenue by region was calculated using SUMIF function.

 ## Pivot Analysis
 Pivot analysis is a powerful data analysis technique that allows users to summarize, reorganize, and analyze large datasets.
 The following metrics was summarized using pivot analysis;